Our employees only speak German in the office and on the phone.

 • Procedure

-You can place the documents and proofs required for the certification in an envelope specially available for this purpose at the clinics and have it sent to the registry office via the clinic.
-If all the necessary documents are available, the birth can be registered without you visiting the registry office.
-You will then receive the certificates for your child and the documents submitted here by mail.
+You can place the documents and evidence required for the notarization in a special envelope available from the clinics and have this sent to the registry office via the clinic.
+If all the necessary documents are available, the birth can be notarized without you having to visit the registry office.
+You will then receive the certificates for your child and the certificates submitted here by post.
 You can then pay the fees conveniently by bank transfer.
 You will receive a corresponding invoice with the certificates.

 More information